SelfMagician/Magic/index.md

 -   No naked Body of Self by Non-Selfs and Dead Selfs.
 [Forever On]
 -   No gender replacement with Magic.
 [Forever On]
 -   No Body part misplacement with Magic.
 [Forever On]
--   No copying of Self, Self Avatars, Self Voice by Non-Self and Dead Self.
+-   No copying of Self Avatar, Avatars, Self Voice frequency by Non-Selfs and Dead Selfs.
 [Forever On]
 -   No disease.
 [Forever On]
 -   No pain.
 [Forever On]
 -   No Body odor.
 [Forever On]